Bnoure/Bnoure/README.md

 Added the `Mon 11 Sept 2023`

-Last update on Thu Apr 16 2026
+Last update on Fri Apr 17 2026

-**260 day before 2027 ⏱**
+**259 day before 2027 ⏱**

-🤖 This README.md is updated with wickedness, by Gabot ❤️
+🤖 This README.md is updated with hate, by Gabot ❤️